vriez/multi_uav_ooda_system/README.md

 ## License

-This project is developed as part of academic research at the University of São Paulo (USP).
+This project is developed as part of academic research at the University of São Paulo (USP) and is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

-**Academic Use:** This software is provided for educational and research purposes.
-You are free to use, modify, and distribute this code for non-commercial academic purposes with proper attribution.
+**You are free to:**
+- Use this software for any purpose (academic, commercial, personal)
+- Modify and distribute the code
+- Use it in commercial products

+**Requirements:**
+- Include the original copyright notice and license
+- Provide attribution when using in academic work

+**Academic Citation:**

-**Attribution:** If you use this work in your research, please cite:
+If you use this work in your research, please cite:

 > Reis, V. E. (2025). *Constraint-Aware Fault-Tolerant Multi-Agent UAV System Using OODA Loop*.
 Specialization Thesis, School of Engineering of São Carlos, University of São Paulo.

-**Commercial Use:** For commercial licensing inquiries, please contact the author.
+**Third-Party Components:**

-**Third-Party Components:** The quadcopter dynamics model is adapted from [bobzwik/Quadcopter_SimCon](https://github.com/bobzwik/Quadcopter_SimCon) under its original license terms.
+The quadcopter dynamics model (`uav/simulation.py`) is adapted from [bobzwik/Quadcopter_SimCon](https://github.com/bobzwik/Quadcopter_SimCon) by John Bass, also under MIT License.